sanjeevbhusal/notes/Authentication Flow.md

 https://django-rest-framework-simplejwt.readthedocs.io/en/latest/blacklist_app.html

 In order to know if a refresh token has been blacklisted, we need it to store it in database.
 Overtime we will have a lot of tokens that have been blacklisted.
 In order to clean those tokens, we also run a management command that cleans these tokens.
 The management command is run every day as a cron job.

+**In this flow, is it possible to remove all the tokens such that every logged in device will be logged out ?**
+It is not possible to log out every device instantly.
+We can blacklist all the refresh tokens which will ensure we do not generate a new refresh/access token pair next time it is requested.
+However, we do not have a mechanism to blacklist access tokens. access tokens are the ones that are used to authenticate a user in an endpoint.
+These tokens are short-lived.
+When the token expires and user requests a new access token, the server will reject the request since the current refresh token has already been blacklisted.

+We donot check if a token is valid or not in every request.
+This increases the request speed.
+But this means we also can't detect if the associated refresh token has been blacklisted. **We are trading security for speed.**
+Fortunately our access tokens are short lived (10 minutes), so once the time passes, the user will be logged out from all devices.
+The user can only login again by providing valid password.